LikeTheSalad/aaper/README.md

 How to use
 ---
-As we could see above in the default behavior example, there are only two things we need to do in order to use Aaper into our Activities or Fragments:
+As we could see above in the default behavior example, there are three things we need to do in order to use Aaper into our Activities or Fragments:

 - **Step one:** Make sure that the permissions you'll request with Aaper **are defined in your** `AndroidManifest.xml` **file too**.
 If you attempt to request a permission at runtime that